In this exciting new series of children's books, Suzi Eszterhas follows the lives of baby animals from birth to adulthood as they grow up in the wild.

 Moto and Me tells the remarkable firsthand story of wildlife photographer Suzi Eszterhas’s care for an orphaned baby serval—a small, spotted wildcat—in Kenya.
 When a grass fire separates...

-Koala Hospital is the first in Suzi’s new four-book Wildlife Rescue series from Owlkids Books.
+Koala Hospital is the first in Suzi’s new three-book Wildlife Rescue series from Owlkids Books.
 Each book introduces a species of animal in danger somewhere in the world...